6 Signs of a Bad Tie Rod End: How to Tell if It’s Loose & Symptoms Guide

 Table of Contents

-Why Tie Rod Ends are So Important
+Why are Tie Rod Ends So Important?

 The steering tie rod ball joint is a small ball-and-socket joint connecting the steering gear to the steering knuckle.
 It may be the link between the driver’s inputs and the wheels.
 Without it, steering precision would be lost.